Volunteer Countryside Ranger, St Agnes to Godrevy

-A Rangers job is a real mix of practical and office based roles.
-This means we can be doing anything from cutting vegetation on miles of footpaths, to building hedges and fencing, to organising events such as working holidays, surf comps and beach cleans.
-In the past our team hosted a Bioblitz and the World Bellyboard Championships.
+A Ranger's job is a real mix of practical and office based roles.
+This means we can be doing anything from cutting vegetation on miles of footpaths, to building hedges and fencing, to organising events such as beach cleans.
+In the past our team have hosted Bioblitzes and the World Bellyboard Championships.

 What do you like about living and working here?

-Why did you decide to volunteer for us?
+Why did you decide to become a volunteer?

-I wanted to volunteer because I saw it as a really good opportunity to gain experience and training in conservation - the field of work I want to continue working in.
+I wanted to volunteer because I saw it as a really good opportunity to gain experience and training in conservation - the field of work I wanted to continue working in.

 How long did you volunteer for?

-I have volunteered now for 14 months and have another 4 to go, so 18 months in total.
+I have volunteered initially for 14 months and added another four to go, so 18 months in total.